ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I learned about variables.
 I learned how to and why we use them, how to properly name one, the different parts of a variable, and the differences between strings and numbers.
 I also learned about the lack of importance and the importance of spacing in JavaScript.

+### Day 4: 23 August 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I learned about capturing user input using prompt and about combining strings.
+I also played around with the skills I've learned so far, for extra practice.